Last Updated on January 26, 2023 by Mark Ursell

 Table of Contents

 Video – How to Calculate the SuperTrend Indicator in Excel

-Watch the video to see me demonstrating how to calculate the SuperTrend Indicator.
-The formulas used in the video are shown at the bottom of this article: Formulas.
+Watch the video to see me demonstrate how to calculate the SuperTrend Indicator.
+The Excel formulas I use for the SuperTrend are shown at the bottom of this article.

 What is the SuperTrend Indicator?

 ‘Super’ + ‘Trend’

 The SuperTrend is a technical indicator used by traders and investors to identify the dominant trend.
 It follows the trend until the price closes below the indicator (for long trends) or above the indicator (for short trends).